vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_3/mesh_buffers.md

 After that, we declare the VertexBuffer, which is a readonly buffer that has an array (unsized) of Vertex structures. by having the `buffer_reference` in the layout, that tells the shader that this object is used from buffer adress. `std430` is the alignement rules for the structure.

-We have our push_constant block which holds a single instance of our VertexBuffer.
-Because the vertex buffer is declared as buffer_reference, this is a uint64 handle.
+We have our push_constant block which holds a single instance of our VertexBuffer, and a matrix.
+Because the vertex buffer is declared as buffer_reference, this is a uint64 handle, while the matrix is a normal matrix (no references).

 From our main(), we index the vertex array using `gl_VertexIndex`, same as we did with the hardcoded array.
 We dont have -> like in cpp when accessing pointers, in glsl buffer address is accessed as a reference so it uses `.` to access it
-With the vertex grabbed, we just output the color and position we want.
+With the vertex grabbed, we just output the color and position we want, multiplying the position with the render matrix.

 Lets create the pipeline now.
 We will create a new pipeline function, separate from  `init_triangle_pipeline()` but almost the same.
 Add this to vulkanEngine class